lukeVoinov/Machine-Learning-in-Python/Lab 7 - Sequential Networks/distribution.md

 https://www.kaggle.com/datasets/programmer3/grammar-error-correction-dataset

 We could use this dataset to input the text and output the error type.
-Thus, if a person says "He bought two breads.", the sequential netwrok should output "Noun Form"
+Thus, if a person says "He bought two breads.", the sequential network should output "Noun Form"

 **Notes from Town Hall**: